DataDog/documentation/content/en/workflows/trigger.md

 1. From your Dashboard, click **Add Widget**.
 1. Search for `workflows` and add the **Run Workflow** widget.
 1. Under **Select the workflow**, find your workflow in the dropdown menu.
-1. In the second step, you will be asked to map template variables to the workflow input parameters if any.\
-_This will allow the values of the template variables to be mapped directly to the input parameters when you run the Workflow._
+1. Map dashboard template variables to workflow input parameters.
+This allows the values of your dashboard template variables to be mapped directly to the input parameters when you run the workflow.
-1. Enter a title for the widget if you want and click **Save**
+1. Enter a title for the widget and click **Save**.

 {{< img src="workflows/trigger-from-dashboard2.png" alt="Click Run Workflow to trigger a workflow from Dashboard widget." >}}

 To run the workflow:
 1. Click **Run Workflow** on your dashboard widget.
-1. Under **Execution parameters** any values selected in the template variables mapped to the input parameters will automatically be mapped.
-You can edit these inputs.
+1. Under **Execution parameters**, any template variables you mapped to workflow inputs are automatically populated.
+Enter the values for any unmapped execution parameters, or edit the existing values if needed.
 1. Click **Run** to run the workflow.

 ## Trigger a workflow from a Monitor